-- (1) A person who owns, controls or operates an open retail facility, including a restricted retail facility, in Victoria may operate that facility only to the extent permitted or required by these directions.

-- (2) A restricted retail facility means the following:

-- (a) a beauty and personal care facility;

-- (b) a hairdressing facility;

-- (c) an auction house.
+- (1) A person who owns, controls or operates an open retail facility, including a restricted retail facility, outside the Restricted Area may operate that facility only to the extent permitted or required by these directions. - (2) A restricted retail facility means the following: - (a) a beauty and personal care facility; - (b) a hairdressing facility; - (c) an auction house; - (d) a market stall, whether indoor or outdoor, other than a market stall the predominant business of which is the provision of food and drink for consumption off the premises of the market.